udacity/CarND-Capstone/README.md

 ![alt text][image1]

-### Traffic light detection
+### Traffic Light Detection

 We use YOLO v2 tiny detector as our traffic light detector (https://pjreddie.com/darknet/yolov2/) for its real-time efficiency.
 We download the cfg file and weights pretrained on COCO dataset as our baseline.
 For training, we combine the Udacity Autonomous Driving Dataset 2 (https://github.com/udacity/self-driving-car/tree/master/annotations) and the traffic light dataset collected by https://github.com/coldKnight/TrafficLight_Detection-TensorFlowAPI, and then use `/ros/src/tl_detector/sort_data.py` to convert the annotations into trainable .xml files.

 #### Training

 Follow the instructions of darkflow (https://github.com/thtrieu/darkflow) and modify labels and config file accordingly.
-We

 ```
 ./flow --model cfg/yolov2-tiny_ft.cfg --train --load bin/yolov2-tiny.weights --dataset "/mnt/data/datasets/CarND-Capstone/Data" --annotation "/mnt/data/datasets/CarND-Capstone/Annotations" --gpu 1.0 --lr 5e-4 --epoch 10 --save 1000 --trainer adam
 ```

 We also trained YOLO v2 full version but it underperforms the Tiny YOLO v2.
-This is probably due to overfitting with limited training data.
+This is potentially due to overfitting with limited training data.

 Our checkpoint files can be found at